-Client experience is usually very heavily linked with support, which is one of the things we tried to change at ACE.
+Client experience is usually very heavily linked with support, which is one of the things we tried to change at the Customer Research Team.
 We don’t do the traditional, “here is a ticketing system, here is your queue, we will address your query in a certain amount of time.”
-We bring a level of expertise, which is why it is the Attest Centre of Excellence.
-ACE means that everyone who is part of the team is an expert in the field.
+We bring a level of expertise, which is why everyone who is part of the team is an expert in the field.
 Whether it is research or data or understanding consumers and client relationships.

 This means that we don’t just give clients support, but also expert recommendations.
 We help them to uncover new ways of working.
 As a team we are not measured on the number of tickets closed or time taken to solve an issue, which are the usual support metrics.
 We measure the things that we care about: how many outcomes have we helped our clients to achieve in a monthly or weekly period?
 Was it what they expected?
 Could we have done better?
 And this is what it makes us so different from other client experience teams.